documenso/documenso/README.md

 git clone https://github.com/documenso/documenso
 ```

 2. Set up your `.env` file using the recommendations in the `.env.example` file.
+Alternatively just run `cp .env.example .env` to get started with our handpicked defaults.

 3. Run `npm run dx` in the root directory

    - This will spin up a postgres database and inbucket mailserver in a docker container.

 4. Run `npm run dev` in the root directory

 5. Want it even faster?
 Just use

 ```sh